moea/types/index.markdown

 (defn maybe-deref [x]
   (cond-> x (atom? x) deref))

-;; instantiate type variables across the given term for an inference run
+;; Instantiate type variables across the given term for an inference run.
+;; This is just a memoized conversion of generics into unbound variables.

 (defn instantiate [t]
   (let [id->var (volatile! {})]